-Ashish Lodh is a Vice President in the Equity Solutions Research team based in London.
+Ashish Lodh is a Executive Director in the Equity Solutions Research team based in London.
 He focuses on quantitative research across MSCI equity index solutions including factor and ESG indexes.
 Previously, he was Deputy Research Director at ERI Scientific Beta where he conducted research in equity multi-factor solutions.
 Ashish holds a B.S. in Chemical Engineering from the Indian Institute of Technology and a master’s degree in Finance from ESCP in Paris.

 Research and Insights